hanjiakang/alilens/README.md

 - *ali2020_sims.py*: alicpt version of plancklens.planck2018_sims.py used to read observed CMB TQU fits data.

 - *klmplot.py*: delensing estimation pipeline.
 Out put will be all.pdf for CIB-lensing cross delensing and internal.pdf for internal delensing.
-The data for these curves in the pdf will be saved in folder ../primordial/
+The data for these curves in the pdf will be saved in folder ../primordial/.

--
+- *product.py*: generate reconstruction klm and semi-analytical n0 nlkk.
 ### 2023 version
 This is the 2023 version of AliCPT lensing pipline.
 For more details, please check out [Ali lensing paper 2023](https://arxiv.org/abs/2303.05705).